This post may contain affiliate links, meaning I may earn a commission for recommending products. Read my disclosure policy for more info.

 Sign up for a childbirth class

-The first task to check off your list?
-Consider taking a prenatal class.
+The first task to check off your third trimester to-do list?
+Consider taking a prenatal/childbirth class.

-You’ll learn everything from pain management to newborn care without having to change out of your comfy clothes and leave your home.
+You’ll learn everything from pain management to newborn care and more.

-Next, if you plan to breastfeed, you’ll need a few breastfeeding must-haves.
+Next, if you plan to breastfeed, you’ll need to stock up on a few breastfeeding supplies.
+This includes things like…

-Also set aside some time to read up on the best breastfeeding tips for getting a good latch, etc. This can be tricky as a new mom.
+It’s also a good idea to set aside some time to read up on the best breastfeeding tips for getting a good latch, etc.

 Pack your hospital bag